 The new Hublot Big Bang King All Black Blue (ref.
-322.CI.1190.GR.ABB09) limited edition diving watch, which is presented in a larger than life 48 mm black ceramic body, seems to partially overcome All Black series’ main problem: total lack of legibility regardless of lighting conditions.
-Even if the new “blue on black” color scheme doesn’t add much to the timekeeper’s legibility in normal light, the watch will surely be a lot more readable in the dark or even under water, although I am seriously frightened that somewhere out there roams a maniac who is ready to take this expensive dark beauty for a swim in salty, aggressive water.
+322.CI.1190.GR.ABB09) limited edition diving watch is finally presented in a larger than life 48 mm black ceramic body.
+The new member of the family seems to partially overcome All Black series’ main problem: total lack of legibility regardless of lighting conditions.
+Even if the new “blue on black” color scheme doesn’t add much to the timekeeper’s legibility in normal light, the watch will surely be a lot more readable in the dark or even under water.
+Although I am seriously frightened that somewhere out there roams a maniac who is ready to take this expensive dark beauty for a swim in a salty, aggressive water.

 Okay, it seems that even in the severest cases of haute couture madness there are days when form (or at least finish) does follow function.